 Daymakers is a weekly video series of 21st century culture.
 As heretics we wish to break free of institutionalized ways of being, of knowing and of creating.
 So we’ll be bringing you poetry, storytelling, discussions and interviews centred on the heresies you’ll find in the pages of The Secular Heretic.
 We are interested in the most beautiful, striking art being produced today, and we’ll be discussing the most compelling ideas simmering in the peripheries.
 Join us at Daymakers and be inspired by an adventurous spirit!
 Dare to think new thoughts!
 Dare to dream new dreams!
 Help us build a truly 21st century culture.

 We’re just getting started on this project, and we’re making all kinds of mistakes.
 So please forgive the technical quality of our first few videos.
-The learning curve has been steep and we’ve already made many improvements.
-We decided to release our first trial run for kicks and to give folks a sense of where we’re heading.
+The learning curve has been steep.
+If you like the videos on this page, please visit our Youtube channel and Subscribe to the Daymakers series, ‘Like’ the video & leave Comments!

 Daymakers Episode 1: Crito Di Volta: IL MORTARISTA